OriTeicher/Tweetify/README.md

-# Squeaker
-Twitter clone using React, Firebase, SCSS, Material UI
+# Twitter clone using React and Firebase